khanshoaib3/minecraft-access/docs/features.md

 You can lock onto the closest target with a key, then your camera will follow the target as it moves, so you can approach it more easily.
 For example, when you want to mine an ore, capture an animal or fight a monster.

-The mod will also automatically temporarily lock onto a nearest monster when using a bow if `Enable bow aim assist` is enabled in config.

 Note that:

 * The mod will continue locking on the position where the eye of ender disappears (if you enabled `Auto Lock on to Eye of Ender when Used` in the config).
 * The mod will automatically stop locking on ladders when you start climbing them, so you can directly climb the ladder without manually pressing the unlock key.
 * The mod will automatically stop locking on blocks if they are destroyed or changed (for example, a [door](https://minecraft.wiki/w/Door) is opened or closed, or a [piston](https://minecraft.wiki/w/Piston) is activated).

+#### Bow aim assist

+When you start drawing the bow, you will automatically lock onto the nearest hostile mob.
+A sound will play indicating if you can hit your target and how far the bow has been drawn.
+If the sound playing is a piano, you can shoot the target, and if it's a bass, you can't shoot the target.
+The sound will increase in pitch 3 times as you draw the bow, stopping when the bow is fully drawn.

 See also: [Configuration](/docs/config.md#entitiesblocks-locking), [Keybindings](/docs/keybindings.md#point-of-interest)